Skip to main content

 Deep-Dive Questions

 Yes, vitamin D3 is generally considered safe and important during pregnancy and breastfeeding.
-Most prenatal vitamins contain only 400 to 600 IU, which is often not enough, so I commonly add a separate D3 supplement to reach 2,000 to 4,000 IU daily based on labs.
+Most prenatal vitamins contain only 400 to 600 IU, which is often not enough, so a separate D3 supplement is commonly added to reach 2,000 to 4,000 IU daily based on labs.
 Always confirm the exact dose with your obstetrician or midwife.

 Several medications can lower vitamin D levels or change how it is processed, including some seizure medications (phenytoin, phenobarbital), corticosteroids (long-term prednisone), and weight-loss drugs that block fat absorption (orlistat).
 Thiazide diuretics (a type of blood pressure medication) can raise calcium levels when combined with vitamin D, so we monitor labs carefully.
 Tell us about every prescription before adjusting your dose.